kylegranger/ImageScaling/README.md

 This is implemented as part of a simple bitmap class and simple file format.
 The bitmap class handles 16-bit linear data primarily, in 4 channels.
 I am using this for stereoscopic computer graphics for digital cinema.

 The file format is defined in simple.h.

-The bitmap in linear16.h.
+The bitmap is in linear16.h.

 Power-of-two upsampling and downscaling is straight forward through the respective methods declared in linear16.h (Downscale/Upscale).
 Although these are 2D scalers, it is possible to scale in only one dimension: e.g., UpscaleX() and UpscaleY().There are also some other image processing goodies there, which can safely be ignored.
 The main scaling work in done in C functions in filter16.cpp